Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Results and Applications

 The centroidal Voronoi tessellation (CVT) is a special Voronoi diagram in which each site coincides with the centroid of its Voronoi cell.
 It also can be defined as the tessellation when the following energy function is minimized~\cite{Du1999-CVT,Liu2009_LBFGSCVT}:

 where $\rho(\mathbf{x})$ is the density function.
 Here, the Lloyd's method~\cite{Du1999-CVT} is adopted to minimize equation (\ref{equ:cvt}).
 In each iteration, we compute centroids of Voronoi cells as the new sites and update the Voronoi diagram.
 Fig.~\ref{fig:CVT} shows 2D and 3D CVT results after 200 iterations starting from random initialization, where $\rho(\mathbf{x}) = e^{-20 \| \mathbf{x} \|^2} + 0.05\prod_{k=1}^{d}\sin^2(\pi \mathbf{x}(k))$, $n=2$K and 10K in the 2D and 3D cases, respectively.
 The total time costs for computing centroids are 1.21 (2D) and 370.15 (3D) seconds.
-For the computation of Voronoi diagrams, we tested the DT-based, \textit{k}NN-based methods and ours, which cost in total 0.779, 0.966, and 0.514 seconds in the 2D case, and 39.139, 85.298, and 28.064 seconds in the 3D case.
-Our method saves 34.02\% (2D) / 28.3\% (3D) of time compared to the DT-based method, and 46.79\% (2D) / 67.1\% (3D) of that compared to the \textit{k}NN-based method, revealing the efficiency advantage of our method.
+For the computation of Voronoi diagrams, we tested the DT-based~\cite{Aurenhammer1991-Voronoi,Yan2013-ClippedVoronoi}, \textit{k}NN-based~\cite{Levy2013-kNNVoronoi} methods and ours, which cost in total 0.779, 0.966, and 0.514 seconds in the 2D case, and 39.139, 85.298, and 22.535 seconds in the 3D case.
+Our method saves 34\% (2D) / 42.4\% (3D) of time compared to the DT-based method, and 46.8\% (2D) / 73.5\% (3D) of that compared to the \textit{k}NN-based method, revealing the efficiency advantage of our method.

 We also perform the Lloyd's method on GPUs.
-Starting from Fig.~\ref{fig:teaser}(left) with 1M sites, the CVT result after 100 iterations is shown in Fig.~\ref{fig:teaser}(right), where $\rho(\mathbf{x}) = 1$.
-Our parallel algorithm and the parallelized \textit{k}NN-based implementation~\cite{Ray2018-MeshlessVoronoi} are both tested for generating Voronoi cells in this example.
-The result obtained using our parallel algorithm takes only 4.297 seconds, while it requires 6.215 seconds if the parallelized \textit{k}NN-based implementation is applied.
+Starting from Fig.~\ref{fig:teaser}(a) with 5M sites distributed in white noise, the CVT result after 100 iterations is shown in Fig.~\ref{fig:teaser}(b), where $\rho(\mathbf{x}) = 1$.
+Our parallel algorithm and the \textit{k}NN-based parallel algorithm~\cite{Ray2018-MeshlessVoronoi} are both tested for generating Voronoi cells in this example.
+The result obtained using our parallel algorithm takes only 31.07 seconds, while it requires 54.8 seconds if the \textit{k}NN-based parallel algorithm~\cite{Ray2018-MeshlessVoronoi} is applied.